fetchai/agents-aea/docs/oef-ledger.md

 ## Ledgers

 Ledgers enable the AEAs to complete a transaction, which can involve the transfer of funds to each other or the execution of smart contracts.
-They ensure the truth and integrity of agent to agent interactions.
+They optionally ensure the truth and integrity of agent to agent interactions.

 Whilst a ledger can, in principle, also be used to store structured data - for instance, training data in a machine learning model - in most use cases the resulting costs and privacy implications do not make this a relevant use of the ledger.
 Instead, usually only references to the structured data - often in the form of hashes - are stored on the ledger and the actual data is stored off-chain.